Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Form block: add default spacing attributes on all form variations, and change layout styles.
 - Form block: improve parent block selection when inner block is already selected.
 - Form block: move Contact Form child blocks to a new category and remove some Core blocks from the child blocks list.
-- Form block: remove duplicated contact form settings from the Contact Form block's toolbar in favor of the sidebar.
 - Jetpack Social: display broken connections to user in editor.
 - Payment Button block: support a wider variety of layout options.
 - Payment Buttons block: add typography controls.